ncatlab/nlab-content/pages/1/3/2/0/231/content.md

 ##Discussion##

-_[[John Baez|John]] says:_ I have attempted to work all the above discussion into the main article.
+_[[John Baez|John]] says:_ I have attempted to work all the discussion we've had into the main article.
 If we are reasonably happy with my attempt, we can perhaps delete the discussion above.

 _Toby_: For the record, I\'m happy with that.

 _Mike_: Me too.

-_John_: Since Urs and Eric expressed no opinion, I'm deleting the 'above discussion'.
+_John_: Since Urs and Eric expressed no opinion, I'm deleting the discussion we've had so far.
 We can always go back in time if we want to revive it.

 [[Urs Schreiber|Urs]]: sure, fine with me.
 Let's agree that no reaction means agreement.
 There are already so many other things one has to react to! ;-)